gaborbernat/bernat-tech/content/posts/pycon-us-2026-packaging-summit/index.md

 Picking up from Emma's talk.
 Concrete suggestions for tightening what a valid Wheel 2.0 container looks like:

 - **Restrict the zip and tar feature set.** Parser-differential attacks have come from GNU tar versus POSIX tar extensions, both of which most unpackers tolerate.
-A Wheel 2.0 sub-PEP should pick one and ban the other, and ideally specify the outer zip's binary layout exactly (it only ever holds two regular files with specific compression methods).
+A Wheel 2.0 sub-PEP should pick one and ban the other, and specify the outer zip's binary layout exactly (it only ever holds two regular files with specific compression methods).
 - **No hard links, no device files, no resource forks or NTFS streams, no xattrs.**
 - **ZIP64 for large wheels.** The choice between requiring ZIP64 unconditionally or only above a size threshold needs to stay compatible with what major build tools can produce.
-- **`data.tar.zst` or `wheel-filename.data.tar.zst`.** Daniel Holth's preference: keep the existing `.data` convention so two wheels can be unpacked side-by-side without collision, and list only the tar archive in `RECORD` (not its members), matching existing rules.
+- **`data.tar.zst` or `wheel-filename.data.tar.zst`.** Daniel Holth's preference: keep the existing `.data` convention so you can unpack two wheels side-by-side without collision, and list only the tar archive in `RECORD` (not its members), matching existing rules.
 - **Symlinks.** Tar supports them.
 The question of whether Wheel 2.0 should allow them inside the data archive stayed open; the simplest path is to keep them out.